-The writing exam is the only one of the the tests that is not in some way adaptive.
+The written Norwegian exam is the only one of the the tests that is not in some way adaptive.
 This means you must register for a specific test level, and you cannot be awarded a higher grade.

 So, if you register for A1/A2, you cannot achieve B1 no matter how well you answer the questions.
 That's because the level you choose sets the difficulty of the questions.

 In my A2/B1 writing exam, there were three questions that included describing a scene in an image, writing a complaint email, and a longer descriptive text about an everyday topic.
 I felt that the time allowed (90 minutes) was more than enough to complete the tasks, with plenty of time for reviewing and editing before submitting.

 Both the reading and listening exams are adaptive, meaning the questions towards the end of the exam will get easier or harder depending on your performance in the earlier questions.

 More specifically, there are three main tests, A1-A2, A2-B1, and B1-B2.
 The early questions funnel you into the most appropriate test.
 This means that even if you take the A2/B1 writing test—as I did—you can still end up taking the B1/B2 reading (and listening) exams—as I did!

 This structure also means it's difficult to assess how well you have done.
 For example, if your skill level is B1, you will find the A2/B1 exam very easy, but you will find the B1/B2 exam much more challenging.
 You may get every answer correct in the first case, and many answers wrong in the second case, but still end up with a B1 grade.

 The questions themselves typically involve you having to read a passage of text and then select from a list of possible answers to a question.
 At higher levels, you may have to distinguish between different opinions, based just as much on what people are not saying as what they are saying!